Kim Kardashian settles with SEC over crypto promotion

 “Ms. Kardashian’s case also serves as a reminder to celebrities and others that the law requires them to disclose to the public when and how much they are paid to promote investing in securities,” Gensler added.

+Cryptocurrency has attracted increasing attention from Congress as well.
+A bipartisan proposal that emerged last month would hand the regulatory authority over Bitcoin and Ether, two popular cryptocurrencies, to the Commodities Futures Trading Commission after wild swings in crypto valuations, dozens of scams and hundreds of billions of dollars gained and lost.

-Cryptocurrencies, after soaring during the pandemic, have had a rough year as prices swing wildly, but mostly lower, and with companies in the sector being accused by federal regulators of running illegal securities exchanges.
+Cryptocurrencies, after soaring during the pandemic, have had a rough year as prices swing wildly, but mostly lower, and with crypto companies under intensifying scrutiny.

+The token Kardashian was promoting has performed particularly poorly and is now worse less than 10% of its peak price.

 Bitcoin has given up more than half its value in 2022, tumbling from almost $46,000, to around $19,000 Monday.